Pastiera di Riso is a sweet Italian rice pie served at Easter. It’s similar to a pastiera napoletana, but some would say it tastes even better!

 Preheat oven to 350°F. Grease your pie dish with butter, and then coat with a thin layer of flour.

 On a floured surface, roll out the dough a few times to soften it.
-Then roll it out until it’s about 1/2 cm thick (photo 15)
+Then roll it out until it's about ยฝ cm thick (photo 15)

 Transfer the dough to the pie dish (photo 16), and cut off any hanging edges (photo 17)